 Our big takeaway isn't to stop asking God the "why, what, and how" questions.
 As his children, we must allow ourselves to wrestle with our Father and be ministered to by Him.
-But the last question we should ask is "Where are you sending me now, Lord?"
+But the last question we should ask is "What new direction are you sending me in?"